canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 > *We recommend rebooting the system after toggling the experimental.parallel-instances flag state to avoid potential namespace problems with snap applications that have already been run*

-So some questions arise:

-* Is it OK for a charm to enable a snap feature on the running host?
-* Is it OK for a charm to reboot the host in which it is running?

 #### Parallel installation of snaps